nivesh2/HotelSqaure-NASSCOM/README.md

 This is an OpenSource Project, which uses OPEN DATA provided by the Government of India (data.gov.in).

 Technologies used:
-1. Node.js
+1. Node.js,
-2. Express.js
+2. Express.js,
-2. Javascript
+2. Javascript,
-3. Bootstrap 3.0
+3. Bootstrap 3.0,
-4. HTML5/CSS3
+4. HTML5/CSS3,
 5. JADE

 HotelSqaure API is also included in this repository, which is used by our Hotelsqaure Android App.
-We are very exticed to see amazing apps made by new developers with the help of API.
+We are very exticed to see amazing apps made by fellow developers with the help of API.
 API documentation to be updated soon.